 Described below is additional information regarding these two alternative resources.
 Utilizing the SENDOUT™ resource optimization model, several scenarios were run to test the viability of acquiring Ruby capacity either based on their proposal, or through a third party.
 Incremental and corresponding GTN Malin north capacity was also modeled.
-At the time of the modeling last year basin prices in the model over the 20 year planning horizon had Rockies trading at a slight discount to AECO, Malin and Sumas ($0.06 - $0.15).
-This relatively inexpensive Rockies supply coupled with discounted Ruby capacity utilizing existing secondary GTN backhaul capability proved to be attractive to SENDOUT.
+At the time of the modeling last year, basin prices in the model over the 20 year planning horizon had Rockies trading at a slight discount to AECO, Malin and Sumas ($0.06 - $0.15).
+This relatively inexpensive Rockies supply, coupled with discounted Ruby capacity utilizing existing secondary GTN backhaul capability, proved to be attractive to SENDOUT.

-Regardless of the scenarios modeled, SENDOUT™ consistently selected Ruby capacity in a range of 10,000 to approximately 19,000 dths/day.
-A recap of some of the scenarios run and the results follows:
+Regardless of the scenarios modeled, SENDOUT™ consistently selected Ruby capacity in a range of 10,000 to approximately 19,000 Dths/day.
+A recap of some of the scenarios ran and the results follow:

 Summary of SENDOUT™ results for Ruby and Incremental GTN northbound firm service